Brad Green (footballer): Coaching career

 On 5 November 2012, Carlton Football Club announced that Green had been appointed as a development coach under Mick Malthouse.
 After three years at Carlton, Green joined the North Melbourne Football Club as their defensive coach.

+Sports administration career

+On 6 September 2024, Green became President of the Melbourne Football Club.

 Personal life

 Green is a supporter of A-League Men soccer club Melbourne Victory.

 Green's wife, Anna, died on 27 May 2019.
 The couple have two sons.